 Her service in the wider community includes work as a technical expert for patient safety/health information technology for the Agency for Healthcare Research and Quality and as a senior key advisor for the Dental Patient Safety Foundation.
 She reviews human factors engineering grants for the National Science Foundation and the National Institutes of Health.
 Additionally, Dr. Miller plays an active role in the Human Factors and Ergonomics Society, NODE.Health, and AcademyHealth.

-Dr. Miller is a peer reviewer for Simulation in Healthcare and the Joint Commission Journal on Quality and Patient Safety.
+Dr. Miller serves on the editorial board of the International Journal of Industrial Ergonomics and as a peer reviewer for multiple clinical and informatics journals.
 Her work has been published in JAMA Surgery, the Journal of the American Medical Informatics Association, and the Journal of Nursing Care Quality, among others.
-She is member of the American Association of University Women, the Association for Computing Machinery, the Society for Clinical Research Sites, and the Human Factors and Ergonomics Society.
 She frequently presents her research at professional meetings ranging from medical grand rounds to international conferences.

 Dr. Miller’s research interests include the following:

 - Clinical support tools for treatment of sepsis

 Clinical Decision Support (CDS) for Chronic Pain Management